-Planning your landscaping with your budget is the key factor in savings.
+Planning your landscaping with your budget is a crucial factor in savings.

 For example, if you work out what you want to do in December for Spring or Fall, make a project list of items to purchase.

-As they go on sale start buying what you need to keep your curb appeal landscaping to a minimum.
+As they go on sale, start buying what you need to keep your curb appeal landscaping minimum.

 Imagine What The Inside Of That House Looks Like

-If we let the outside of our home fall apart then the inside will crumble too.
+If we let the outside of our home fall apart, the inside will crumble.

 After that, they will look at your house from the front and start picking out what they like and don’t like.

-I bet every single one of you have gone for walks around your neigbourhood and done this.
+I bet every one of you has gone for walks around your neigbourhood and done this.

-We get lots of great landscaping ideas by talking to neighbours about who they contracted or where items were purchased.
+We get great landscaping ideas by talking to neighbours about who they contracted or where items were purchased.

-The idea for adding curb appeal landscaping is that it reflects the homeowners sense of style.
+Adding curb appeal landscaping reflects the homeowner’s sense of style.

-Besides if all the neighbours work on their curb appeal landscaping it keeps the value of homes up in the area.
+If the neighbours work on curb appeal landscaping, it keeps the value of homes higher.

-Remember the time we blogged about hiring a goat in Ontario to help eat the weeds from a neighbours front lawn?
+Do you remember when we blogged about hiring a goat in Ontario to help eat the weeds from a neighbour’s front lawn?

 20 Ways We Improved Our Curb Appeal Landscaping

-Look on Facebook Market Place or Kijiji for deals however if it’s garage sale season you may score a deal.
+Look on Facebook Market Place or Kijiji for deals; however, you may score a deal if it’s garage sale season.

-Garage sales are some of the best places that new homeowners can save money.
+Garage sales are some of the best places where new homeowners can save money.

 Rock Garden Curb Appeal Landscaping

-As soon as the spring comes around the rock garden is one of the most popular ways to landscape your property.
+As soon as spring comes around, the rock garden is one of the most popular ways to landscape your property.

 We have many rock gardens around our house that I created years ago.

-The reason for the rock garden with weed protection was to keep it simple and virtually free of maintenance.
+The rock garden with weed protection was to keep it simple and virtually free of maintenance.

 Green grass takes some work but you can achieve it by fertilizing twice a year and getting rid of any weeds.

-Our grass was mud and weeds after the snow melted during our first year I took matters into my own hands.
+Our grass was mud and weeds after the snow melted during our first year, so I took matters into my own hands.

-I dug down and pulled out all weeds, grubs in the soil before ordering fresh new sod.
+I dug down and pulled out all weeds and grubs in the soil before ordering fresh new sod.

-From there I make sure to fertilize, water and look after any weeds that do sneak in during the spring, fall and summer.
+I fertilize the lawn and look after any weeds that do sneak in during the spring, fall and summer.

-If you neglect your grass it will let you down and turn into an unsightly nightmare.
+If you neglect your grass, it will let you down and turn into an unsightly nightmare.